The Power of Contrast for Feature Learning: A Theoretical Analysis: Introduction

 \section{Introduction}

-Deep supervised learning has achieved great success in various applications, including computer vision \citep{krizhevsky2012imagenet}, natural language processing \citep{devlin2018bert}, and scientific computing \citep{han2018solving}.
+Deep supervised learning has achieved great success in various applications, including computer vision \citep{krizhevsky2012imagenet}, natural language processing \citep{vaswani2017attention}, and scientific computing \citep{han2018solving}.
 However, its dependence on manually assigned labels, which is usually difficult and costly, has motivated research into alternative approaches to exploit unlabeled data.
-Self-supervised learning is a promising approach that leverages the unlabeled data itself as supervision and learns representations that are beneficial to potential downstream tasks.
+Self-supervised learning is a promising approach that leverages the unlabeled data itself as supervision and learns representations that are beneficial to potential in-domain downstream tasks.

 At a high level, there are two common approaches for feature extraction in self-supervised learning: generative and contrastive \citep{liu2021self,jaiswal2021survey}.
-Both approaches aim to learn latent representations of the original data, while the difference is that the generative approach focused on minimizing the reconstruction error from latent representations, and the contrastive approach targets to decrease the similarity between the representations of contrastive pairs.
+Both approaches aim to learn latent representations of the original data, while the difference is that the generative approach focused on minimizing the reconstruction error from latent representations, and the contrastive approach targets to decrease the similarity between the representations of contrastive pairs constructed by data augmentation.
 Recent works have shown the benefits of contrastive learning in practice \citep{chen2020simple,he2020momentum,chen2020big,chen2020improved}.
-However, these works do not explain the popularity of contrastive learning --- \textit{what is the unique advantage of contrastive learning that makes it \emph{outperform} other methods?}
+However, these works did not explain the popularity of contrastive learning --- \textit{what is the advantage of contrastive learning and where does it come from?}

 Additionally, recent works aim to further improve contrastive learning by introducing label information.
-Specifically, \cite{khosla2020supervised} proposed the {supervised contrastive learning}, where the contrasting procedures are performed across different classes rather than different instances.
+Specifically, \citet{khosla2020supervised} proposed the {supervised contrastive learning}, where the contrasting procedures are performed across different classes rather than different instances.
 With the help of label information, their proposed method outperforms self-supervised contrastive learning and classical cross-entropy-based supervised learning.
-However, despite this improvement on in-domain downstream tasks, \citet{Islam2021ABS} found that such improvement in transfer learning is limited and even negative for such supervised contrastive learning.
+However, despite this improvement in in-domain downstream tasks, \citet{Islam2021ABS} found that such improvement in transfer learning is limited and even negative for such supervised contrastive learning.
 This phenomenon motivates us to rethink \textit{the impact of labeled data} in the contrastive learning framework.